shashanksharad/AccordiLytics/README.md

 # Sample Project

 Let's follow the step by step guide to create a machine learning supervised classification model in AccordiLytics.
 The data used here is the famous breast cancer diagonistic dataset available at this [UCI ML Repository](http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28diagnostic%29).

+# User Interface
 The input data is required to be imported in csv format for each of the training and the test sets.
-This program requires column headers and class column should be the last column.
+Each feature column should have corresponding header and class data should be the last column.
+The classes should be numeric and mandatorily starting from 0 and subsequently increasing by 1.
 The import buttons followed by Load Data button create the essential data structures to be used for further operations.

 ![alt text](https://github.com/shashanksharad/AccordiLytics/blob/master/UI.PNG)

+# Descriptive Statistics
+Once the training and test data are loaded, user can generate the descriptive statistics comprising of the sample count, mean, standard deviations, minimum and maximum for each of the features.
+Additionally the class distribution is also generated to evaluate the cases of class imbalance prior to modeling.
+The
 ![alt text](https://github.com/shashanksharad/AccordiLytics/blob/master/DescStats.PNG)

+# Feature Crossplots
 ![alt text](https://github.com/shashanksharad/AccordiLytics/blob/master/Xplots.PNG)

 ![alt text](https://github.com/shashanksharad/AccordiLytics/blob/master/Correlations.PNG)